Tech-How/Light-Theme-for-YouTube-Music/UPCOMING.md

 # Upcoming Changes

+- Will fix Google's new cast button color.
 - Attempt to fix the "Starting radio" popup not being uniform with the others.
 - Attempt to fix the Play button on albums not showing text.
-- Attemp to fix button radius on immersive header pages.
+- Attempt to fix button radius on immersive header pages.

 # Planned Projects (No Guarantee)